-When a youth calls Argus for shelter, our first step is to work with them to prevent or end their homelessness experience.
-Research shows the longer a young person experiences homelessness the greater the consequences to their health, opportunities and future.
+When someone calls for emergency shelter in Waterloo Region, our first step is to work with them to prevent or end their homelessness experience.
+Research shows the longer a person experiences homelessness the greater the consequences to their health, opportunities and future.

 At Argus, we use a strength-based approach to preventing or ending youth homelessness.
 We do this by: